 - Choose A Higher Deductible: Your monthly premium decreases if you choose a higher deductible to pay.
 (For example, if your deductible is $5,000, then you would pay that much out-of-pocket before your insurance takes over.)
 The higher the deductible, the lower the premium.

-- Buy A Package Or Bundle Policies Together: Business owner’s policy (BOP) insurance is a policy that combines general liability, commercial property, and sometimes business interruption service into one.
+- Buy A Package Or Bundle Policies Together: A business owners policy combines general liability, commercial property, and sometimes business interruption service into one.
 The BOP is less expensive than if you purchased those policies individually.

-- Install A Security System: Just like you can get an auto discount for good behavior (driving safely), business insurance works the same way.
+- Install A Security System: Just like you can get an auto insurance discount for driving safely, business insurance works the same way.
 To get a discount on your commercial property insurance, update your security system or install outdoor lighting.
 This goes for worker’s compensation, too; those rates may be lowered by implementing employee safety procedures and training.